rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### How do I know which properties are protected?

 Most of the properties that appear on an image by default are protected.
 One exception is the `name` property, which you may change at any time.
 However, because we use the `com.rackspace` prefix to indicate Rackspace properties, users are unable to create any new properties with that prefix.
 The simplest way to determine if you can modify a property is to attempt to change it.
-If you cannot modify it, a 403 (Forbidden) response is sent.
+If you cannot modify it, a `403 (Forbidden)` response is sent.

-#### I'm creating sub-users on my account and assigning them RBAC roles.
-Which roles can modify image properties?
+#### Which RBAC roles can modify image properties?

 Users with customer-admin roles are able to modify image properties.
 These roles include **identity:user-admin**, **admin**, and **cloudImages:admin**.

-#### Which roles can create image properties?
+#### Which RBAC roles can create image properties?

 A user must have a customer-admin role in order to create image properties.
 We restrict image property creation to users with customer-admin roles because,